SonarSource/sonar-ui-common/README.md

 Library containing all common components, helpers and types for both SonarQube and SonarCloud.

+It is available on the npm registry: https://www.npmjs.com/package/sonar-ui-common

 ## How to use

 There is no index file so you have to import components with their path like this :